tim-t-hoff/ansible-docker-capstone/README.md

 This is the machine where the simulated lab will live.

 Docker Requirement: The target machine must have Docker and the Docker Compose plugin installed before you begin.

 SSH Configuration:

 Copy your public key string from your Control Machine.

 Open remote-server/Dockerfile in this repository.

 Find the RUN echo "ssh-rsa ..." line and replace the example string with your actual public key.
 This allows the Ansible Control Machine to "log in" to the simulated containers.

 3. Project Configuration

 Inventory: Open inventory.ini and update ansible_host with the actual IP address of your Target Remote Server.

 Connectivity Test: Ensure you can ping the target server from your control machine.

 ## Execution Flow
-1.  **Initialize Lab:** `docker compose up -d` (This creates the simulated "servers").
+1.  **Initialize Lab:** `docker compose up -d` On the remote server.
+(This creates the simulated servers).
 2.  **Deploy Stack:** `ansible-playbook main.yml` (This configures the servers and starts the apps).
+3. **Test Load Balancer:** Use `curl [apps ip address]` repreatedly to test the load balancer.
-3.  **Manage Apps:** Use `ansible-playbook manage-apps.yml -e "target_state=stop"` to test failover.
+4. **Test Apps:** Use `ansible-playbook manage-apps.yml -e "target_app=[app_name] target_state=stop"` to test failover.

 ## Post-Deployment Management